srikanthkarututi/Scenario1-Task1-SK/gitreadme.txt

-git for practise we will be working with new develop branch to resolve the issue and work together
+git

+works good with github